ameydev/ameydev/README.md

 <i>❝Sometimes it is the people no one can imagine anything of who do the things no one can imagine.❞ - Alan Turing ([The Imitation Game](https://www.imdb.com/title/tt2084970/))</i>
 <!--ENDS_HERE_QUOTE_README-->

-Hi, I'm [Amey Deshmukh](https://www.linkedin.com/in/amey-deshmukh-016a68107/), working as a Site Reliability Engineer at [Infracloud](https://www.infracloud.io/).
+Hi, I'm [Amey Deshmukh](https://www.linkedin.com/in/amey-deshmukh-016a68107/), working as a Site Reliability Engineer at [VMWare](https://www.vmware.com/in.html).

 <img align="right" alt="GIF" src="https://github.com/ameydev/ameydev/blob/main/code.gif?raw=true" width="500" height="320" />

-### Talking about Personal Stuffs
+### Talking about Personal Stuff

 - 🥅 Goals:
-    - Find some interesting problems and to build solutions around them.
+    - Find some interesting problems and build solutions around them.
     - Make them #open-source
     - Programming mostly in Golang.
     - Contribute more to Open Source projects